dhfromkorea/am207-tutorial/README.md

 # Evaluating the effect of adding Gradient noise on the learning performance of deep neural networks.

-The aim of the project is to explain and reproduce the result of Adding Gradient Noise Improves Learning for Very Deep Networks: [link](https://arxiv.org/abs/1511.06807).
+The aim of the project is to explain and reproduce the result of Adding Gradient Noise Improves Learning for Very Deep Networks ([original paper](https://arxiv.org/abs/1511.06807)).

+This was done as a team project.
+I was mainly in charge of empirical evaluation.

 ## getting started